-Apparently I melted my dad’s heart because not too long after he came home with a flee-ridden kitten under his shirt.
-We got rid of the flees and named her Honey.
+Apparently I melted my dad's heart because not too long after he came home with a flea-ridden kitten under his shirt.
+We got rid of the fleas and named her Honey.
 The princess who was just as sweet as her name (um, most of the time) lived from when I was in elementary school all the way to the summer after I got married.

 Finding the right time for a pet

 For years my husband and I were moving around a lot and it wasn't a good time to adopt a cat of our own.
 We ended up moving from our home in Massachusetts to New York City and living in a studio apartment which didn't seem like the right environment for a cat.
 That's when my migraine attacks became chronic, and it was hard enough to take care of myself, never mind a pet.
 So the idea of a pet faded even more.

 A few years later we moved back to Massachusetts and then to a much larger apartment that allowed pets.
 Also, the migraine attacks were less frequent at that point.
 And in a moment of serendipity (and perhaps creative salesmanship), a woman I was doing some work for carried a kitten in under her shirt, much like my dad did with Honey all those years ago.
 His name was Moon, and he was up for adoption.

 While it was a no-brainer to adopt Moon at the time, it would have been difficult under certain circumstances.
 Cats can be nice cuddle buddies, but young kittens need a lot of play and attention, can tend towards nocturnal habits, and that means a lot of energy and broken sleep.
 If my migraines were as frequent as they were back in New York, Moon would not have been the cat for me.